anoop-mohanan/blanalysis/README.md

 This project performs the Barren Land Analysis of a 400 x 600 fertile field.

+Please note: the project requires maven installed on the host machine.

 To run the project, perform the following steps:

 1. Checkout the project to your desired folder.